d-bl/GroundForge/src/test/resources/README.md

 * Let the animation of the html page complete.
 * Use the inspector of the browser to copy all the SVG objects into a file, say: thumbs.txt
-* Split the one liner file into multiple lines at each  the smallest ones may not be valid.
+* Split the one liner file into multiple lines at each `<svg id=` the smallest ones may not be valid.
 * Execute the following commands and figure out how to assign the SVG id to the png property 'title' or change the file name.

         cat thumbs.txt | awk '/<svg id/ {n++}{print > "thumb-" n ".svg"}'